bluesky/databroker/docs/source/explanations/v2-transition.rst

 user guides.

 As far as we know the only heavy users of the "original" 2015 interface are at NSLS-II.
-If you have existing scripts using that original interface, know that we intend to continue to support it for many years.
+If you are such a user and you have have existing scripts using that original interface, know that we committed to supporting it for many years to come.
 We do not want to break your scripts.
-Consider using v2 for *new* work however, to enjoy its improved usability and feature set.
+Consider using v2 for *new* work, however, to enjoy its improved usability and feature set.

 How do use them?
 ----------------